Last Updated: August 4, 2022

-As the Director of Strategic Marketing at Fiber Optic Center, Inc. (FOC), I am very lucky to work with a brilliant technical staff and on an exciting Cooperative Marketing Program launch for 2018.
-We are combining our strategic marketing knowledge with partner needs for custom programs and campaigns.
+As the Director of Strategic Marketing at Fiber Optic Center, Inc. (FOC), I am very lucky to work with a brilliant technical staff and on an exciting Cooperative Marketing Program.
+We combine our strategic marketing knowledge with partner needs for custom programs and campaigns.
 I am thankful for the invaluable access I gained, in my previous consultative career, to an array of sales and marketing organizations and their strategic tactics.
 Looking forward to passing on some of that experience and my passion for B2B marketing.

 Additional resources from the FOC team include:

 - View the Glossary, Acronyms, Military Specifications for Connectors

 - Q&A Resource: email technical questions to AskFOC@focenter.com

 Here are the links to this full Marketing Blog Series: